resource-watch/slate/source/includes/api/_areas_v2.md

 Up until v2 areas endpoints were available, you could create Areas of Interest, but you could not define deforestation or fire alerts for your areas.
 In order to do that, you would need to manually [create a subscription that referenced your Area of Interest](/index-rw.html#subscribing-to-an-area-of-interest).
 Not only that, but you also needed to manage this interaction between Areas of Interest and Subscriptions by yourself.

 v2 areas endpoints were built with the intention of automating this interaction between areas and subscriptions, thus merging together [**v1 areas of interest**](/index-rw.html#areas) and [**subscriptions**](/index-rw.html#subscriptions).
-This means, in practice, that if your users already had v1 areas or subscriptions previously created, they will show up as v2 areas when requesting data from the v2 endpoints.
+In practice, this means that, if your users already had v1 areas or subscriptions previously created, they will show up as v2 areas when requesting data from the v2 endpoints.
 This also means that, if your application was already using either subscriptions or v1 areas, you can safely transition into v2 areas while keeping the legacy v1 areas and subscriptions that your users have created.

 Throughout the sections below, you'll be able to find **Implementation details** sections that dive deeper into how this synchronization between Areas and Subscriptions is performed on each particular case.

 ## Interaction between Areas and Subscriptions

 As it was stated in the paragraphs above, you can use v2 endpoint to create Areas of Interest and subscribe to deforestation of fire alerts.
 These subscriptions (and the associated emails or webhook notifications) are handled by the [Subscriptions service](/index-rw.html#subscriptions).
 This means in practice that each Area might have a Subscription associated.
-If this is the case, the Area's `subscriptionId` property will contain the ID of the associated Subscription from the Subscriptions service.
+If this is the case, the Area's `subscriptionId` property will contain the id of the associated Subscription from the Subscriptions service.

 This interaction between Areas and Subscriptions is transparent for the API users, meaning that you don't need to worry about creating, updating or deleting the subscriptions associated to your areas - this happens automatically, taken into account the Area properties.